Kufra: Climate

-Kufra has a hot desert climate (Köppen climate classification: BWh).
+Due to its location in the Libyan Desert, Kufra has a hot desert climate (Köppen BWh), with mild winters, very hot summers, a high diurnal temperature variation and almost no precipitation.
+The average annual mean temperature is 23.0 C, the average annual high temperature is 31.1 C and the average annual low temperature is 15.0 C. June, July and August are the hottest months, having mean temperatures of 30.5 C, average high temperatures around 38.0 C or higher and average lows around 23.0 C. January is the coldest month, with the lowest average high at 21.0 C, lowest mean at 13.0 C and lowest average low at 5.0 C.

+Kufra receives only 1 mm of rain annually, making it one of the driest locations in the world.
+Humidity is lower in summer than in winter, with the summer months having a humidity of just 23% and December having a humidity of 48%.
+Kufra receives abundant amounts of sunshine, with 3689 hours of sunshine annually (84% of possible sunshine), with the most sunshine in summer and the least in winter.
+July receives the most sunshine of any month with 284 hours on average, while February and December receive the least with 262 hours and 266 hours respectively.

 History

 Early history

 Claudius Ptolemy wrote that around 90 AD Julius Maternus (or Matiernus) carried out a mainly commercial expedition.
 From the Sirte gulf he reached the Oasis of Cufra and the Oasis of Archei, then arrived, after 4 months travelling with the king of the Garamantes, to the river Bahr Salamat and Bahr Aouk, near modern-day Central African Republic in a region then called Agisymba.

 In 1154 al-Idrisi described a place identified by Lewicki as the oasis of Kufra.
-Al Idrisi writes that the place was once flourishing and peopled, but was by that point in ruin, its wells dry, its herds returned to the wild.
+Al-Idrisi writes that the place was once flourishing and peopled, but was by that point in ruin, its wells dry, its herds returned to the wild.
 In the late 15th century, Leo Africanus reported an oasis in the land of the Berdoa, visited by a caravan coming from Awjila.
-It is possible that this oasis was identical with either the Al Jawf or the Tazirbu oasis, and on early modern maps, the Al Kufra region was often labelled as Berdoa based on this report.
+It is possible that this oasis was identical with either the Al Jawf (Kufra) or the Tazirbu oasis, and on early modern maps, the Al Kufra region was often labelled as Berdoa based on this report.
 Berdoa possibly corresponded to the Toubou, a Nilo-Saharan speaking tribal people indigenous to the region.
-Kufra did not fall under the dominion of either the Arabs or the Ottomans and was part of a Toubou Sultanate with capital in Tazirbu.
-In the 1840s, the Toubou were colonized by the Arabized Berber tribe of Zuwayya and eventually by the Italians in the 1930s.